Study Intellectual Property

 The outline below shows an example program for the Graduate Certificate in Intellectual Property based on a full-time study load.
 Please note that your exact program may differ based on your unique circumstances, such as your commencement date, subject selections and recognition of prior learning.

-Intellectual Property options subjects
+- Intellectual Property Options subjects

-1. First year
+First year

 Course highlights

-This course is designed to build your understanding of trade marks, patents and design law and practice in an Australian and New Zealand context.
+This course is designed to build your understanding of trade marks, patents or design law and practice in an Australian and New Zealand context.
 You'll also study the legal processes and regulations that apply to these disciplines and how to advise on issues of infringement, validity and more.

 Industry accreditation